“One family participating in the Seeds for a Future Program can lead to a whole community enjoying healthier and more prosperous lives.”

 Our ongoing Vision is to establish the integrated Backyard Farm Program as a way of life for generations to come throughout rural Guatemala and beyond.

-The success and sustainability of our concepts and methods will result in thousands of rural families building better, healthier, and more productive lives.
+The success and sustainability of our concepts and methods will result in many more thousands of rural families building better, healthier, and more productive lives.

 Regional and National actions will quickly make the Seeds for a Future integrated Backyard Farm Program a standard method for rural citizens to build self-determined health and prosperity and create lasting community development.